 In 2009, to ensure we had third-party ethical oversight of our research, we approached an external ethics committee (also called an Institutional Review Board, or “IRB”) and worked together to create an entirely new model of research that both respects and protects our research participants as well as ensure that we have a clear and transparent informed consent for research participation.
 And we’ve now published over 170 peer-reviewed research papers that have been cited over 10,000 times.
 This ethics-driven approach has been behind our decision-making over the years.

 As a part of our approach, we also work to share with those who participate in research any findings we make.
 In fact, we aim to make all of our publications accessible to anyone interested at no cost.
 For the BRGR study, we expect to be finished with the data analysis by this summer at which time we plan to share those findings with participants during a webinar.

-The ultimate goal is to create a resource so that scientists can better identify unique genetic determinants of disease and develop more effective treatments to benefit the Black community.
+The ultimate goal is to create a resource for scientists to better identify unique genetic determinants of disease and develop treatments to benefit the Black community.